 In the same Groupon study mentioned above, the most important factor which determined whether a Groupon promotion would ultimately be successful was the employee satisfaction with the event.
 Where employees felt happy to be involved, happy that the event was generating business, and happy to serve customers, it virtually guaranteed that the promotion would be a success.
 (In my next post, I’ll discuss some tips on how to create happy employees in your small business on a shoestring budget.)

 4. Reward repeat business.
-Having an effective customer loyalty program in place is a vital element in generating repeat purchases (for a good, in depth article on the subject, go here).
+Having an effective customer loyalty program in place is a vital element in generating repeat purchases (check this good, in depth article on loyalty program).
 Customers will be more likely to patronize your company when they see that their business is rewarded with some added value, upgrade, or future discount.
 This is one reason why the social network Foursquare is an appealing marketing tool for local small businesses: it provides an unique platform with which to reward loyal customers and word of mouth advertising.

 5. Generate goodwill.
 Another way to increase customer loyalty is by doing acts the generate goodwill and positive associations with your brand, such as offering a product or service to the community at large for free, or getting involved in community-related projects.
 One good example of this is the Verlo Mattress Man, who went around performing small, random acts of kindness in the community.